-Selland is active in the day-to-day aspects of The Kitchen, and tastes through everything before it appears on a menu.
+Selland is active in the day-to-day aspects of The Kitchen and tastes every dish before it appears on a menu.
 He has a passion for menu development and a unique skill for taking an obscure ingredient or cooking technique and making it appeal to all guests.
 Selland strives to create a balance between adventure and comfort.
 He loves for guests to try new ingredients or dishes that they would never otherwise have tried.
 Though creativity and inventiveness are certainly qualities of The Kitchen, Selland does not innovate just for the sake of it.
 He wants every guest to genuinely enjoy each meal, and always seeks to please his guests and ensure they have a unique and memorable experience.

 Selland is also very passionate about his personal relationships with all of the local farmers that supply The Kitchen’s ingredients.
-His day-to-day role includes visiting local farms and farmer’s markets to source fresh produce and the finest available local ingredients.
+His day-to-day role includes visiting local farms and farmers’ markets to source fresh produce and the finest available local ingredients.

-Zimmer has always been a talented chef and entertainer, not to mention a hard-working mother driven by providing a nurturing environment for her children.
-When she started The Kitchen Catering Company with daughter and Co-Founder Tamera Baker, both continued to work day jobs while simultaneously building the business into a successful, self-supporting entity.
+Zimmer has always been a talented chef and entertainer, not to mention a hardworking mother driven by providing a nurturing environment for her children.
+When she started The Kitchen Catering Company with daughter and co-founder Tamera Baker, both continued to work day jobs while simultaneously building the business into a successful, self-supporting entity.

-The Kitchen is the ultimate extension of her home cooked meals, which are served with the utmost attention to what is good for you while still being simply delicious and nurturing.
+The Kitchen is the ultimate extension of her home-cooked meals, which are served with the utmost attention to what is good for you while still being simply delicious and nurturing.
 Zimmer’s commitment to providing a comfortable and caring dining environment has always been the keystone of The Kitchen experience.

 Today, The Kitchen is one of the most popular and respected restaurants in Sacramento, with reservations required months in advance.
 “We love that dining with us is a big night out, a special event for people,” he says.
 “We’ve created a choreographed yet organic experience that allows our guests to enjoy themselves and do very little decision making.
-It’s our job to provide great food and exceptional service, in an environment that’s enjoyable and an all-around good time.”
+It’s our job to provide great food and exceptional service in an environment that’s enjoyable and an all-around good time.”

 Baker later forged new territory in the world of one-off demonstration dinners with The Kitchen, which she opened alongside her mother, Nancy Zimmer, father, Randall Selland, and brother, Josh Nelson.
 As the first concept for Selland Family Restaurants, The Kitchen allowed Baker to bring her planning and entertaining skills to the table while learning the skills needed to run a restaurant, which meant working as a prep cook by day and server by night.
-As the restaurant’s success continued to grow, so did Baker’s integral role, and she progressed from serving and managing to writing catering menus, planning interior design, and shaping the overall atmosphere.
+As the restaurant’s success grew, so did Baker’s integral role, and she progressed from serving and managing to writing catering menus, planning interior design, and shaping the overall atmosphere.

-At The Kitchen, this communal experience is all about the food and the show—everyone sits down at once and eats together.
+At The Kitchen, the communal experience is all about the food and the show—everyone sits down at once and eats together.
 “It’s about fun,” she says.
 “We get to be creative and give guests a place to be introduced to new things in a way that’s comfortable and not intimidating.”
 Baker wants her guests to feel like they’ve walked into a friend’s home when they dine at the restaurant, and she strives for a warm, inviting, and lively place—what she believes to be at the core of The Kitchen experience.